DAMONBLUE2021/Connects/README.md

 Readme.md
-#this club dead? probably yeah for sur
+#this club dead? probably yeah for sure